-"(b) AMOUNT OF GRANT.-The Secretary shall determine the amount of a grant to be awarded under this title.
+"(b) AMOUNT OF GRANT.-The Secretary shall determine the

 "SEC.
 207. PEER REVIEW FOR GRANTS.

 "(a) ESTABLISHMENT OF PEER REVIEW PROCESS.-

 "(1) IN GENERAL.-The Secretary shall, in consultation with experts in the field and other Federal agencies, establish a formal, rigorous, and meritorious peer review process for purposes of evaluating and reviewing applications for grants under this title and determining the relative merits of the projects for which such assistance is requested.
 The purpose of this process is to enhance the quality and usefulness of research in the field of child abuse and neglect.